Secure coding development guidelines

 Example 2: you have a feature which schedules jobs.
 When the user schedules the job, they have permission to do so.
 But imagine if, between the time they schedule the job and the time it is run, their permissions are restricted.
 Unless you re-check permissions at time of use, you could inadvertently allow unauthorized activity.

 Example 3: you need to fetch a remote file, and perform a HEAD request to get and validate the content length and content type.
-When you subsequently make a GET request, though, the file delivered is a different size or different file type.
+When you subsequently make a GET request, the file delivered is a different size or different file type.
 (This is stretching the definition of TOCTOU, but things have changed between time of check and time of use).

 Example 4: you allow users to upvote a comment if they haven’t already.
 The server is multi-threaded, and you aren’t using transactions or an applicable database index.
 By repeatedly selecting upvote in quick succession a malicious user is able to add multiple upvotes: the requests arrive at the same time, the checks run in parallel and confirm that no upvote exists yet, and so each upvote is written to the database.